uniconstructor/demandbaselabs/Optimizely/README.md

 2. Under the Options menu, select **Targeting**, then select *Satisfy this custom JavaScript condition*.
   * Place a reference to a Demandbase Segment in the text box.
 For example: `Demandbase.Segments.AudienceIsSMB`.
   * See your Demandbase code for your configured Demandbase Segments.
-3. Set the activation mode to 'Manual'
+3. Set the *Activation Mode* to *Manual*
-4. Place the experiment activation code within the Demandbase callback function
+4. Place the experiment activation code within the Demandbase `callback` function
   * Example:
   ```
   __db.callback = function(company) {